-Colonization of the unceded territory of the Ohlone people began in the late 1700s; Spair-giffed' a vast track of the coastal East Bay to Luis Peralta, whose family ownership continued under Mexican rule.
-Part of his son's land, Encinal de San Antonio, was purchase began in the late 1700s; Spair of the coastal East Bay to Luis Peralta.
+Learn more about the park's history from the presentation by Rasheed Shabazz during the Nov.
+14, 2020 Creating Our Future Opening Reception: https://youtu.be/hWvpVR0gTSE?t=132.
+Colonization of the unceded territory of the Ohlone people began in the late 1700s; Spain 'gifted' a vast track of the coastal East Bay to Luis Peralta, whose family ownership continued under Mexican rule.
+Part of his son's land, Encinal de San Antonio, was purchased in 1851 and named Alameda in 1853.